cakefs-unreal/cakefs-unreal.github.io/docs/core-api/directories.md

 In the example above, the returned CakeFile's file path will be `X:/cake-arena/items/health-potion.dat`.

 #### BuildChildDir
-To build CakeDir objects whose directory paths are automatically parented under a CakeDir's directory path, we use `BuildChildDir`, passing a string-like argument that contains the __relative__ directory path to be parented:
+To build CakeDir objects whose directory paths are automatically parented under a CakeDir's directory path, we use `BuildChildDir`, passing the desired __relative__ directory path string:

 === "C++"
     ```c++ hl_lines="4"